musqz/betterlockscreen-theming/README.md

 * Changing the desktop wallpaper updates the source image for betterlockscreen background regeneration

-* Or manual do `betterlockscreen -u /path/to/img/` to set your final lock background
+* Or use custom image path via yad

 ---